hypergonial/hikari-miru/docs/guides/migrating_from_v3.md

 `NavigatorView.send()`, `Menu.send()` have been removed.

 Similarly to modals, menus & navigators are also now turned into builders.
-However, since the payloads are built asynchronously, you need to use [`Menu.build_response_async()`][miru.ext.menu.menu.Menu.build_response_async] and [`NavigatorView.build_response_async()`][miru.ext.nav.NavigatorView.build_response_async] respectively, instead.
-If you're handling an interaction, you may also need to defer beforehand if building your initial screen takes a long time.
+However, since the payloads are built asynchronously, you need to use [`Menu.build_response_async()`][miru.ext.menu.menu.Menu.build_response_async] and [`NavigatorView.build_response_async()`][miru.ext.nav.NavigatorView.build_response_async] respectively.
+If you're handling an interaction, you may also need to defer beforehand depending on how long it takes to build the payload.

 === "v4"